The problem of plastic waste

 How does it work?
 What do I take?

 No need to buy anything new.
 Save packaging you already have e.g.; jars, takeaway containers, bottles, egg boxes and paper bags.
 For fruit and vegetables make simple bags from old fabric, search online for inspiration.
 Or buy ready made ones.
 I wish that Onya UK had not stopped making their “weigh bags”.
 Luckily Australian Onya Life have them, and I have relatives who can bring them for me!
+But if this is not an option Lakeland have started selling very similar ones made in Sweden.
 Consider if you need leak proof containers for buying meat, fish, or deli items.

 Packaging free shops have scales to tare (check) the weight of containers, before filling.
 This will be deducted from the final weight of your item.